jmlich/simarrange/README.md

 brew install opencv
 ```

-and then run the Makefile script included with simarrange to compile the program.
+and then run make included with simarrange to compile the program.